 A "statute of limitations" is a law that sets a limit on the amount of time that can pass before a plaintiff (the person filing the lawsuit) can bring a case to civil court.
 There are different deadlines depending on the kind of case you want to file.
 But the time limits are strictly enforced, and if you fail to comply with the applicable deadline, the court is almost certainly going to throw out your case without hearing it.
 That's why it's so important to understand the statute of limitations.

-Georgia, like most states, has passed a specific statute of limitations for medical malpractice lawsuits.
-This law, which can be found at Georgia Code section 9-3-71, says that a medical malpractice lawsuit must be filed against the health care provider within two years of the date on which "an injury or death arising from a negligent or wrongful act or omission occurred."
+Georgia, like most states, has a specific statute of limitations for medical malpractice claims.
+This law says that a medical malpractice lawsuit must be filed within two years of the date on which "an injury or death arising from a negligent or wrongful act or omission occurred."

 Under what's called a "statute of repose," Georgia law also sets an overarching five-year filing deadline for situations where the health care provider's error wasn't discovered—and couldn't have been discovered—right away.
 This means that regardless of when you discovered the malpractice, if it occurred more than five years before you file your lawsuit, the case will be barred under Georgia's statute of limitations.
 (Ga.
 Code § 9-3-71 (2022).)

 As is often the case with medical malpractice statutes of limitations, there are some exceptions to the standard rules described above, including: